 The Christening Quaich

 What is a Quaich when it’s at a Christening.
 When used to celebrate the christening of a new born baby the Quaich ceremony is the perfect coming together.
 Even today the marriage is still symbolic of two clans joining each other.
 The two families looking out for each others best interests.
 Of course this is done simply for the love of their children.
+The Quaich bowl serves many purposes and hence also know as a love bowl.

 In the marriage ceremony 2 drinks were poured into the Quaich.
 In the christening ceremony often the parents pour in their drinks of choice.
 Then the godparents pour in their wee dram.
 Everyone who is responsible for ensuring that the baby has a safe passage in the world drinks from the cup.
 Symbolising that they all have shared responsibility and love for the child.
+The history of the Quaich goes back for many generations for the christening ceremony.

 Wooden To Silver Quaich